NATIONAL DEFENCE ACADEMY OF LATVIA

 Security Research and Innovation Center

-The EU House will host a presentation of the book “Democratic Resilience in the Baltics, Vol. 2,” published as part of a joint cooperation project between the military academies of the three Baltic states.
-Authors of several chapters from Lithuania, Latvia, and Estonia will participate in the event.
-Researchers from the National Defence Academy of Latvia Centre for Security Research and Innovation co-authored “Democratic Resilience in the Baltics, Vol. 2” (Springer Publishing House).
+The book “Democratic Resilience in the Baltics, Vol. 2” (Springer Publishing House) is published as part of a joint cooperation project between the military academies of the three Baltic states.
+Researchers from the National Defence Academy of Latvia Centre for Security Research and Innovation co-authored “Democratic Resilience in the Baltics, Vol. 2”.
 Senior researchers Ieva Bērziņa and Jānis Bērziņš, as well as researcher Gita Leitlande, contributed chapters examining the resilience of the Baltic states.
 The book gathers perspectives from Lithuania, Latvia, and Estonia on contemporary threats to democracy and solutions, as part of the Baltic Security and Defence series.
 The Open Access book is available for free download.

 Library